-Acclaimed as one of the most exciting conductors of his generation, German conductor Moritz Gnann has received outstanding reviews for his fresh approach to a wide range of symphonic and operatic repertoire ranging from renaissance to contemporary.
+Acclaimed as one of the most exciting conductors of his generation, German conductor Moritz Gnann has received outstanding reviews for his fresh approach to a wide range of symphonic and operatic repertoire reaching from renaissance to contemporary.

 Elsewhere, and following a successful debut with the BBC Philharmonic in December 2017 he was immediately re-invited for further concerts with this orchestra in the 2018/19 and 19/20 season.
 Moritz has also conducted the BBC National Orchestra of Wales and the Ulster Orchestra, followed by an immediate reinvitation for the 19/20 season.
 In 19/20 he will make his debut with the Royal Philharmonic Orchestra and the Orchestre Philharmonique du Luxembourg and will return to conduct the Boston Symphony at Tanglewood.
 In January 2018 he made his Australian debut with the Australian Youth Orchestra.